sandhunter66/loopify/loopify-integration/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of the Loopify Integration plugin.
+* Initial release of the Loopiify Integration plugin.